FindMySchool LogoFindMySchool

 Year 11 to sixth form is not automatic.
 Progression requires meeting GCSE grade thresholds and subject-specific entry requirements.
 A small proportion of students are advised toward alternative post-16 routes (further education, apprenticeships, or sixth forms elsewhere).

 The Crypt School represents a rare combination: a genuinely old institution (1539 foundation) that has successfully modernised without losing its character, a selective grammar school that takes inclusion seriously, and an academically rigorous school where extracurricular life is not an afterthought but a genuine pillar.
 The March 2024 Ofsted verdict of Outstanding across all areas reflects not flashy innovation but consistent execution across teaching, pastoral care, and personal development.
-GCSE results place the school in the top 5% in England (FindMySchool data), though A-level outcomes are more moderate, a pattern common in selective schools where cohort size contracts and self-selection intensifies.
+GCSE results place the school 236th out of 3,895 in England for academic outcomes and 180th overall (FindMySchool data), while A-level outcomes are more moderate, a pattern common in selective schools where cohort size contracts and self-selection intensifies.

 Best suited to academically able students from across Gloucestershire (or beyond) who thrive in a structured, values-driven environment where sport, music, drama, and STEM are woven into daily life as genuinely as academic subjects.
 The selective entry process means families will need either confidence in their child's test-taking ability or be willing to invest in preparation.
 For those who gain entry, the education is comprehensive and values-explicit in ways not all schools manage.